-Texas Instruments Incorporated (TI) reserves the right to make corrections, enhancements, improvements and other changes to its semiconductor products and services per JESD46, latest issue, and to discontinue any product or service per JESD48, latest issue.
-Buyers should obtain the latest relevant information before placing orders and should verify that such information is current and complete.
+Texas Instruments Incorporated and its subsidiaries (TI) reserve the right to make corrections, modifications, enhancements, improvements, and other changes to its products and services at any time and to discontinue any product or service without notice.
+Customers should obtain the latest relevant information before placing orders and should verify that such information is current and complete.
+All products are sold subject to TI's terms and conditions of sale supplied at the time of order acknowledgment.